ThatCoolCoder/tinyinstallj/README.md

 ## This program is not ready for production yet

-It's still under initial development and the first stable version is still some way off.
+It's still under initial development.

 ## Usage (planned)